Royal Rumble (1990): Main event

 Piper and Rhodes fought back on André, while Brown and DiBiase tried to eliminate Hart.
 Red Rooster entered at #12 and began fighting with Rhodes.
 Meanwhile, Brown tried to eliminate Piper but was thrown out.
 This made Brown angry.
 Although he was eliminated, he came back into the ring and dumped Piper over the top rope.
 They continued fighting backstage.
 Dusty Rhodes tried to eliminate Ted DiBiase, but Virgil, Ted DiBiase's manager, pushed him back into the ring.
 Ax, one half of Demolition entered at #13 while André eliminated Rooster.
 Ax pounded on André while Hart and Rhodes double-teamed DiBiase.
 André was in trouble as he was tied in the ropes by Ax and Rhodes.
 André's tag team championship partner Haku entered in #14 and saved André from getting eliminated.
 Rhodes beat on Haku while entering at #15, Ax's Demolition partner, Smash came out to rescue him.
 This led to a Demolition and Colossal Connection battle.
 One half of the Twin Towers, Akeem entered at #16 while Rhodes eliminated Hart.
 Demolition nailed Haku with a double shoulder block and did the same to André, eliminating him from the match.
 They tried to eliminate Haku too, but André punched Ax in the face to stop the elimination and allow Haku to get back into the ring.
 DiBiase, who had been in the match for 20 minutes, was now going to get eliminated by Demolition but broke free until Jimmy Snuka entered at #17.

 Snuka fought with Akeem and eliminated him.
 Dino Bravo entered at #18.
 Bravo and Haku attacked Snuka, but Snuka attacked both men in return.
 The Canadian Earthquake entered at #19, eliminating Rhodes and then Ax.
 The other half of Hart Foundation, Jim Neidhart entered at #20 and battled with Earthquake, trying to eliminate him.
 Haku and Smash joined Neidhart to eliminate but was still difficult to eliminate the 400-pounder.
 DiBiase and Snuka also came out to help.
 Bravo also joined them.
 Finally, these six men eliminated Earthquake.
 Earthquake had a short argument with his tag-team partner Bravo, who was very happy after eliminating him.
-WWF Intercontinental Heavyweight Champion The Ultimate Warrior entered at #21 and the powerhouse began dominating the match.
+WWF Intercontinental Heavyweight Champion Ultimate Warrior entered at #21 and the powerhouse began dominating the match.
 Immediately after entering, Warrior eliminated Bravo and nailed everybody.
 Rick Martel entered at #22, showing his narcissistic attitude.
 Haku eliminated Smash.
 Neidhart tried to eliminate Martel, but Martel slid into the ring from under the apron.
 Tito Santana entered at #23 and immediately nailed Martel.
 Santana tried to eliminate Martel but Martel raked Santana.
 Haku was hit with a clothesline by Warrior while DiBiase piledrivered Snuka.
 The Honky Tonk Man entered at #24.
 Martel eliminated Neidhart with some aid by Warrior and DiBiase as well.
 Warrior reversed an Irish whip by DiBiase and clotheslined him over the top rope.
 DiBiase broke Mr. Perfect's longevity record of staying in a Royal Rumble match with 44:47.